U.S. flag An official website of the United States government

 • Brand Names: Adacel and Boostrix

-• What it's for: Booster shot for kids at 10 or 11 years of age to prevent the bacterial infections diphtheria, tetanus (lockjaw), and pertussis (whooping cough).
+• What it's for: Booster vaccination for kids at 10 or 11 years of age to prevent the bacterial infections diphtheria, tetanus (lockjaw), and pertussis (whooping cough).
 In addition, Boostrix is approved for all individuals 10 years of age and older, (including the elderly).
 Adacel is approved for use in people ages 10 through 64 years.
+Both vaccines are also approved for use during the third trimester of pregnancy to prevent pertussis (whooping cough) in infants younger than 2 months of age.

 • Common side effects may include: Pain, redness and swelling at the injection site, headache, and tiredness.